teamencephalophone/EncephalophoneGUI/README.md

 # Encephalophone-GUI

-## About

-The Encephalophone GUI is supercollider UI developed for calibration, testing, and usage of the encephalophone
+### A supercollider UI developed for calibration, testing, and usage of the encephalophone

 ## Help